 Nathan helped me navigate a challenging situation involving my daughter’s school.
 I know he cares about me and my family and I can rely on him to be there for us when we need him.Greta GrestnerParent

 Nathan goes above and beyond as a school trustee.
 When the school boundaries were announced for Donald R. Getty School, the community of Chappelle was very against these proposed boundaries as families living a block away & would not be included.
 Nathan was very fast to identify key individuals in the community and explain the challenges from both sides, then work with the group to come up with proposed boundaries that the entire community feels is fair.Stephen GibsonParent, Chapelle, Ward H

 Nathan Ip, Trustee

-Presently, Nathan is the Program Manager of HEADSTRONG in Alberta, a National Mental Health Youth Leadership Initiative.
-He has served on several boards, including the Community Services Advisory Board for the City of Edmonton, Our House Addiction Recovery Centre and the Edmonton Food Bank.
+Nathan brings extensive board governance experience including serving on the Community Services Advisory Board for the City of Edmonton, The Chinatown Economic Development Task Force, Our House Addiction Recovery Centre and the Edmonton Food Bank.

 My Commitment to Ward H

 It has been my honour to serve families of Ward H since 2013.
 I am proud of the work we have done together for the success of all kids.
 While much has been accomplished, there is much work to be done.